Wolsten/Table-Based-Solution/readme.md

 -   Year, _e.g.
 2023_
 -   UTC date, _e.g.
 2023-12-25_
--   Christian era, _e.g.
+-   Gregorian calendar, _e.g.
 100BC and 2023BC_
+-   Common era, e.g. _e.g.
+100BCE and 2023BE_
 -   Geologic, _e.g.
 4.5bya, where units can be bya, mya and tya_

-Christian era and geologic indicators are case-insensitive.
+Gregorian, common era and geologic indicators are case-insensitive.

 Each timeline can mix date types for different events.
 Ongoing events are specified by setting their end date to the word **date** or **-**.
 Events can just have a start time (i.e. instants), in which case the end date should be left blank.